MRLinares/Election_Analysis/README.md

   – DeGette received 73.8% of the vote with 272,892 votes\
   – Doane received 3.1% of the vote with 11, 606 votes

-Making Diana DeGette the landslide victor with 73.8% of the vote (272,892)
+Making Diana DeGette the landslide victor with 73.8% of the vote (272,892 of 369,711)

+  – Jefferson county had 10.5% of the total voter turnout with 38,855 voters\
+  – Denver county had 82.8% of the total voter turnout with 306,055 voters\
+  – Arapahoe county had 6.7% of the total voter turnout with 24,801 voters

+Making Denver county the largest representation out of the participating counties.

 ## Challenge Overview